Call 24/7 to schedule your free confidential consultation with a tax attorney: 800-934-3578

 Property Subject to an IRS Tax Levy

 Typically, any property or right to property that belongs to the taxpayer, or on which there is a federal tax lien, can be levied.
-Certain exceptions apply to property that is exempt from levy, subject to a few exceptions.
+Certain exceptions apply to property that is exempt from levy.